Liberato (singer)

-Although the language of composition of his texts is mainly Neapolitan, he is used to amalgamate words or entire sentences in Italian, English, French and Spanish.
+The main language of his lyrics is Neapolitan, although he tends to include words or entire sentences in Italian, English, French and Spanish.

 Career

-Liberato's career began on February 14, 2017 with the release of his first single, "Nove Maggio" on his YouTube channel.
-The next day the song was released in digital form on streaming platforms, enjoying some success for critics and the general public.
+Liberato's career began on February 14, 2017 with the release of his first single, "Nove maggio" on his YouTube channel.
+The next day the song was released in digital form on streaming platforms, enjoying some success amongst the specialised critic and the general public.
 On May 9, the singer's second single, "Tu t'e scurdat' and me", was released.
 It was released on digital platforms on May 17.
 With this music video for the first time the figure of Liberato himself appears.
 2017 ends with the release, on 19 September on YouTube and three days later on music streaming services, of "Gaiola portafortuna".

 The date of release of the video has a double symbolism, corresponding both to the holiday of San Gennaro, patron saint of Naples, and to the anniversary of the Castel Volturno massacre, when the Camorra killed six Italian-African immigrants.

-On January 20, the video of "Me staje appennenn' amò" was released on YouTube, instead the release on digital streaming platforms occurrer on June 12.
+On January 20, the video of "Me staje appennenn' amò" was released on YouTube, instead the release on digital streaming platforms occurred on June 12.
 Within the music video, particular emphasis is placed on the LGBTQ theme.

-After months of absence from social networks, a few minutes after the end of May 9, 2019 Liberato publishes his first album, homonymously called Liberato, composed of eleven tracks including five unreleased plus "Gaiola", reworking in voice and piano version of the song "Gaiola portafortuna".
+After months of absence from social networks, a few minutes after the end of May 9, 2019 Liberato published his first album, homonymously called Liberato, composed of eleven tracks including five unreleased plus "Gaiola", reworking in voice and piano version of the song "Gaiola portafortuna".

 In addition to the unreleased songs of the album there is a series of videos in five episodes called CRV (Capri Rendez-Vous).

 In 2020 he wrote and sang the soundtrack of the film Ultras, released on Netflix and in selected cinemas.
 On 23 March he released the album Ultras on streaming platforms, in which the songs that form the background to the homonymous film are collected.
 3D (pseudonym of Robert Del Naja, member of the British collective Massive Attack) and Gaika also collaborate in the creation of the songs.

 Subsequently Liberato announced a concert at the Mediolanum Forum in Milan on April 25, 2020, later adding another show on April 26 after the sold out tickets.
 However, due to the COVID-19 pandemic, both concerts were initially postponed and later moved to a single date scheduled for September 9, 2022 at San Siro.

-On May 9, 2021, the single "E te veng 'a piglià" was released, followed on June 22 by "Chiagne Ancora", a Ghali song on which Liberato collaborated vocally with J Lord.
+On May 9, 2021, the single "E te veng 'a piglià" was released, followed on June 22 by "Chiagne ancora", a Ghali song on which Liberato collaborated vocally with J Lord.

 On May 9, 2022 Liberato releases his second album Liberato II, consisting of six unreleased tracks plus a cover.
 For each track, as many music videos have been published on the artist's YouTube channel.
 A particular track to have a MV with actors is Partenope with the dancer Tonia Laterza and the actor Giacomo Rizzo, while the other 6 songs are accompanied with visuals.